Day Care and Schools

 Learning by playing

-Early childhood education in Finland emphasizes learning by playing.
-Developing social skills is equally important.
-Children receive a daily breakfast, warm lunch and afternoon snack as part of the service.
-Younger children normally take a short nap in the afternoon.
-Children starting in a public day care centre usually have an introductory period in which their parents or guardians can accompany them as they get to know the new routine.
+Children who are starting in a public day care centre usually have an introductory period in which their parents or guardians can accompany them as they get to know the new routine.
 Parents or guardians can use this opportunity to see for themselves how things work and ask questions.
 Some of the city’s day care centres offer evening or round-the-clock care.
 This is ideal for parents and guardians who work in the evenings or do shift work.

 Day Care Service Instructors (All email addresses: firstname.lastname@kouvola.fi)